rubrikinc/rubrik-powershell-sdk/Utils/admin/HOWTO_MAKE_A_RELEASE.md

-Part of the release process is to clean up build and output directories, if you're on Windows and you get this error, it's likely because you have a PowerShell session or an IDE that is using files that the script is trying to clean up.
-Other OSes handle this better, but on Windows you need to close your IDEs, your explorer windows, your PowerShell sessions, and start a new one and start over...
+Part of the release process is to clean up build and output directories, if you're on Windows and you get this error, it's likely because you have a PowerShell session or an IDE holding files that the script is trying to clean up.
+Close everything and start a new `pwsh.exe` session.